MichailChatzianastasis/MichailChatzianastasis.github.io/_publications/operation_embeddings_for_nas.md

 architectures that share similar operation and graph patterns, highlighting a strong correlation between architecture’s structural properties and performance
 "
 figure_1: "nas_pipeline.jpg"
 caption_1: "<strong>Workflow of Variational Graph Auto-Encoder for NAS with integration of Operation Embeddings</strong>.
-First, the corresponding directed acyclic graph $G_A=(A,\textbf{X})$ of the input architecture is constructed.
-Then, the operations $X$ are given as input in the operation embeddings layer, to obtain the embeddings $O(\textbf{X})$.
+First, the corresponding directed acyclic graph $G_A=(A,X)$ of the input architecture is constructed.
+Then, the operations $X$ are given as input in the operation embeddings layer, to obtain the embeddings $O(X)$.
 Finally, the adjacency matrix and the operation embeddings are passed to the  auto-encoder."
 width_1: 750
 ---